ofirgoldofir/ofirgoldofir/README.md

 ## 🚀 What I Do

-I love building scalable and robust web applications, with a strong emphasis on backend technologies like Laravel PHP, and Node.js.
+I love building scalable and robust web applications, with a strong emphasis on backend technologies like Node.js and Laravel PHP

 - 📫 How to reach me **ofirgoldofir@gmail.com**